Shared Medical Appointment (SMA)

 • Documentation, Billing, and Coding - note templates emphasizing individualized care (see above), billing and coding standards (see above)

-• Additional Billing Opportunities - adjunctive billing codes
+• Additional Billing Opportunities - adjunctive billing codes for synergistic clinical services

 • Key Performance Indicators - patient engagement, clinical outcomes, patient knowledge, behavior change, healthcare utilization, patient and provider satisfaction, financials